Fix: Activation of Network Connection Failed in Linux

 Update the Linux Kernel

-2. Now restart your system and then check if the connection problem has been solved.
+2. Restart your system and check if the connection problem is resolved.

 1. Open the Linux terminal and type: